probmods/dippl/chapters/02-webppl.md

 WebPPL is equipped with a variety of implementations of *marginalization*: the operation of normalizing a (sub-)computation to construct the marginal distribution on return values.
 These marginalization functions (which we will generally call inference functions) take a random computation represented as a function with no arguments and return an ERP that captures the marginal distribution on return values.
 How they get this marginal ERP differs between inference functions, and is the topic of most of the [tutorial](../index.html).

-As an example consider a simple binomial distribution: the number of times that three fair coin tosses comes up heads:
+As an example, consider a simple binomial distribution, the number of times a head comes up in three tosses of a fair coin:

 ~~~
 var binomial = function(){